Solar Panel Cost Guide in Mineola, TX (2024 Update)

 We go over average solar pricing in Mineola.

-The average cost of a solar system in Mineola is 3 per watt.Because a 7.8-kW system is needed to cover the energy needs of a typical home in Mineola, the average price of going solar will be about $18,157 after claiming the federal solar tax credit of 0.
+Currently, the national average cost of solar panels is $2.66 per watt.
+However, in Mineola, the average cost of solar panels is 3 per watt.Because a 7.8-kW system is needed to cover the energy costs of a typical home in Mineola, the average price of going solar will be about $18,157 after claiming the federal solar tax credit of 0.

 Solar savings over time in Mineola